-- Facebook has over 1.5 billion monthly users in 2016.
-It reaches a wide audience.
+- Facebook has over 1.9 billion monthly users in 2017.

 It allows you to create custom pages, have conversations with your customers, and easily post photos and videos.
 Creating a Facebook Business Page is FREE.

 Facebook also allows for very easy engagement with your fans.
-If your Facebook business page is interesting, your fans may talk about it to their friends, creating powerful and free advertising for your business.
+If your Facebook business page is interesting, your fans may talk about it to their friends, creating free advertising for your business.

-- Facebook allows a business to have a custom made URL.
 After you have 25 Likes on your business page, you are able to customize the URL to your Facebook Page, giving it a more authentic touch.

 This is great for businesses with stunning visual content.
-Consumers are attracted to photos and graphics will likely increase your Facebook page's engagement levels.
+Great photos and graphics will likely increase your Facebook page's engagement levels.